 May be done verbally instead.

 - Think-Pair-Share – Students share and compare possible answers to a question with a partner before addressing the larger class.

 - Pair-Share-Repeat – After a pair-share experience, ask students to find a new partner and debrief the wisdom of the old partnership to this new partner.

 - Teach-OK – The instructor briefly explains a concept.
 The teacher then says "teach!", and the students respond "OK!".
 Students then form pairs and take turns re-teaching the concept to one another.

 - Wisdom of Another – After any individual brainstorm or creative activity, partner students up to share their results.
 Then, call for volunteers of students who found their partner's work to be interesting or exemplary.
 Students are sometimes more willing to share in plenary the work of fellow students than their own work.

-- Forced Debate – Students debate in pairs, but must defend the opposite side of their personal opinion.
-Variation: half the class take one position, half the other.
-They line up and face each other.
+- Forced Debate – Students debate in pairs, defending either their preferred position or the opposite of their preferred position.
+Variation: Half the class takes one position, half the other.
+The two halves line up, face each other, and debate.
 Each student may only speak once, so that all students on both sides can engage the issue.